 - The first challenge is to isolate exactly where the performance problem lies.
-For example, in the case of a SQL statement which executes poorly, the performance of the statement may be only a symptom, not the actual problem.
+For example, in the case of a SQL statement that executes poorly, the performance of the statement may be only a symptom, not the actual problem.

 - The underlying problem may lie within the overall database configuration or operation.
 Or it may be the PL/SQL application in which the SQL statement is found.
 Conversely, one may begin with a focus on the database or a PL/SQL program unit only to find that an embedded SQL statement is the true source of the problem.

 This often indicates that a collaborative approach to performance tuning is required.
-Database, system and network administrators typically address performance issues which arise from database configuration, host system configuration and network design.
+Database, system and network administrators typically address performance issues that arise from database configuration, host system configuration, and network design.

 In the context of SQL statement execution, response time is the time to receive a response from the database for a SQL statement, as the response perceived by the user or the application.

-Identifying External Factors
+Step 5: Identify External Factors

 Just as a SQL statement is affected by the database environment in which it executes, on an even larger level the entire database installation is itself affected by the execution environment.

 Therefore, tuning, configuring, troubleshooting the overall systems architecture is also critical.
 Similarly, adding additional hardware resources may be a necessary step.

 This is especially true with modern 3-tier and n-tier application environments.
 In such cases SQL statements may be issued from application servers, clients and users may be connected to web and HTTP servers, and so on.

 It is nearly impossible to tune an application when its design is poor.
 Thus, the best database design and the most expensive hardware resources can all be squandered by poor application design.

 Ref: Oracle 11g R2